natalieagus/10020/projects/intro.md

 ## Mini Project 1

 This mini project is to create a simple html pages to generate random number and sort them.
+[Read the handout here](/projects/sorting-app).

 <ImageCard path={require(".//images/intro/2023-07-13-15-21-51.png").default} widthPercentage="50%"/>

 ## Mini Project 2

 This mini project is to create a simple web application for math quiz where users can create simple math challenges and take up challenge from others.
+[Read the handout here](/projects/calculator).

 <ImageCard path={require(".//images/intro/2023-07-13-15-23-06.png").default} widthPercentage="100%"/>